satabdidas/speaky/README.md

 #Speaky

-An app to learn english
+An app for learning english